luffy229/Ponyglyph/README.md

 npm run reset-project
 This will move the starter code to app-example/ and create a new blank app/ directory.

+🔥 Coming Soon! 🚀
+We’re constantly working on exciting new features to make this app even better!

+Upcoming Features:
+✅ In-app Chat – Real-time messaging system 📩
+✅ Stories Section – Share daily updates with your followers 📸 ✅ And many more surprises! 🎉

+💡 Stay Updated & Support Us!
+💙 If you like this project, don’t forget to star it on GitHub! ⭐ 🔔 Follow for updates as we roll out new features!

 📚 Learn More
 Explore more about Expo & React Native development: